felixlopz/hubrise-test-task/content/apps/mailchimp/en/troubleshooting.md

 1. Log in to your HubRise back office.
 1. In the left navigation pane, select **Connections**.
-1. On the connections page, in the Mailchimp section, select **Open**.
+1. On the connections page, in the Mailchimp section, select the **Actions** drop-down.
-1. A new window will open with the latest activity on the Mailchimp connection.
-1. In the activity window you will be able to click on any of the latest activities.
+1. Select **Logs**.
-1. When clicked, you will be able to see the date and time of the activity, the direction of the data transfer and the status.
+1. Here you will be able to see the logs of the activities.
-1. Clicking on the activity again, will open more details of the activity, where you can establish whether the transfer was successful.
+1. Clicking on the activity opens a drop-down with both the **Request** and **Response** logs of the activity.
-1. A status of OK, or status code of 200, indicates that the transfer was successful.

 In the event that the Status is not OK, a code will be given.
 In the **Request** and **Response** drop-downs you will obtain more information of the transfer.
 More specifically, and if a error occurred, you will see more details of the error in the **Response** drop-down.